fChristenson/the-question-in-question/src/chapters/learning_and_skill_development/page_000.md

 ## How to Encourage Developers to Engage in Self-Directed Learning?
 ## How to Encourage a Growth Mindset in Senior Developers?
 ## How to Encourage Developers to Adopt Emerging Best Practices?
-## How to Encourage Developers to Contribute to Open Source?
 ## How to Optimize Workflows for Continuous Learning in Development Teams?
 ## What Are the Benefits of Encouraging Developers to Experiment With New Tools?
 ## How to Encourage a Culture of Continuous Learning in Teams?